MohidFarhan/MohidFarhan.github.io/_posts/2025-12-14-Reinterpreting-Electromagnetism-by-Particle-Physics-PartThree.md

 j^\mu = \bar{\psi}\gamma^\mu \psi
 $$

-This current is the suspected naturally conserved property through Noether’s theorem, a direct consequence of global gauge invariance:
+This current is the naturally conserved quantity guaranteed by Noether’s theorem (which states that for every symmetry, there is a conserved quantity), which is a direct consequence of the initial global gauge invariance :

 $$
 \partial_\mu j^\mu = 0